 When treating a child that has sustained injuries, specifically open wounds, it is not much different from treating an adult.
 Afterall, you’re treating a human, not an octopus-snail hybrid.
 This in no way means that the biology of an adult and a child are the same.
 Children have frail, delicate bodies and skin that makes it necessary to be even more careful when treating their wounds.
-Today I will teach you what to do when your child is injured.
+Today I will teach you what the most common child injuries are and what to do when your child is injured.

 1) An open wound